 What is Open Table?

-Open Table’s model draws together the potential of relationship and intellectual and social capital of people and communities.
-It provides technical support, training, structure and process.
-Each Table is composed of a group of volunteers that make a year-long commitment to act – through relationship – as a team of life specialists, encouragers and advocates for an individual or family experiencing poverty or other complex challenges.
+Each Table is composed of a group of volunteers that make a year-long commitment to act as a team of life specialists, encouragers and advocates for an individual or family experiencing poverty or other complex challenges.
 Over the course of a year, the Table works together to set goals, foster accountability and implement a plan to create change.
 Table members network in their organizations and the community for resources to support the plan.
 Throughout the process, authentic, transformative relationships are built, resulting in personal growth and healing for everyone involved.

 Why Open Table at MetroHealth?

-As part of its promise to improve the health of the community, The MetroHealth System is adopting the Open Table model and is committed to launching 15 Tables to provide a support system and resources to those in need of creating change in their lives.
-MetroHealth will be the first health system in the nation to adopt the model and use it on a larger population.
-A program manager will identify local families in need of support, and community members will be invited to sponsor the Tables.
-A few Tables will be Spanish-speaking, ensuring those in the Hispanic community around MetroHealth's West 25th Street campus are served.
+The MetroHealth System adopted the Open Table model in 2018, and formed 15 Tables by the end of 2019, providing a support system and resources to those in need of creating change in their lives.
+MetroHealth is the first health system in the nation to adopt the model and use it on a larger population.

 Open Table Model